-Paper files for abandoned applications and cancelled and expired registrations are stored in the warehouse for two years after the date of abandonment, cancellation, or expiration, and then destroyed.
+Older paper files for abandoned applications and cancelled and expired registrations may be destroyed two years after the date of abandonment, cancellation, or expiration.
 See notice at 980 TMOG 16, reprinted at 1232 TMOG 625 (March 21, 2000).
 See TBMP §120.03 regarding the retention schedule for the files of terminated Board proceedings.

 See TMEP §503.08 regarding the accessibility of assignment records.